clamsproject/clams-python/documentation/clamsapp.md

 # or using a bash pipeline
 clams source audio:/data/audio/some-audio-file.mp3 | curl -X POST -d@- -s http://localhost:5000 > output.mmif
 ```
+Appending `?pretty=True` to the URL will result in a pretty printed output.

 #### Configuring the app

-Running as an HTTP server, CLAMS Apps are stateless, but can be configured for each HTTP reqeust by providing configuration parameters as [query string](https://en.wikipedia.org/wiki/Query_string).
+Running as an HTTP server, CLAMS Apps are stateless, but can be configured for each HTTP request by providing configuration parameters as [query string](https://en.wikipedia.org/wiki/Query_string).

 For configuration parameters, please look for `parameter` section of the app metadata.